ahdinosaur/campjs-vii/README.md

 ???

+- many unicellular organisms coordinate to forage food
-- forage for food using bread-first search with cellular material
+- use bread-first search with cellular material
-- network adapts by pruning when optimal paths are found
+- adapt by pruning when optimal paths are found

 ### [example: harvester ants](http://priceonomics.com/the-independent-discovery-of-tcpip-by-ants/)